object-kazu/Jabverwock/README.md

 ```

 ## Usage and Documentation
-All documentation can be found in the [Documentation folder](./Documentation).
+All documentation can be found in the [documentation folder](./documentation).

 ## License
 Jabverwock is distributed under MIT license.